Non-Surgical Treatment for Spinal Stenosis Is Successful

 The Minster chiropractic Option

-Chiropractic patients often continue working to some extent even while they are healing.
+While healing, chiropractic patients will to some extent work.
 Most don't take medication or have to worry about re-operation. chiropractic's non-surgical, non-drug approach to spinal stenosis pain relief may be appealing to you.
 Consider Murphy's research paper showing that lumbar spinal stenosis patients improved by 76% and disability improved in 73% of 57 patients treated with Cox distraction and/or neural mobilization.
 (8)

-Cox Technic drops intradiscal pressure, widens the spinal canal area and increases intervertebral disc height to reduce stenosis and relieve stenosis pain.
+Cox Technic diminishes intradiscal pressure, widens the spinal canal area and increases intervertebral disc height to reduce stenosis and relieve stenosis pain.

 For illustrative purposes only.